jfriisj/mcp-servers/docs-prompts-server/README.md

 #### `apply_prompt_with_context`

-Apply a prompt with automatic context filling from documentation.
+Apply a prompt with automatic context filling.

 **Parameters:**